How to be a wine snob

 They look sophisticated don't they?
 Those wine snobs with their pinkies in the air and their monotonous blather about 'spicy' tastes and 'earthy' aromas-and they know how to say Pinot Noir.
 They're so pretentious.
 Now we can be just like them!
 (Oh, and-you won't have to do it with your pinky up in the air-unless you want to.)

 The trick to wine tasting is that there is no trick!
 Tasting wine starts with three basic senses: look, smell and taste.

 Phase One of Wine Tasting: Look

 First, you must notice the 'look' of the wine.
 The look of a red, white or blush wine when poured into a glass comes in a varying amount of hues.
 Red wines can be ruddy, purplish, maroon, etc., while white wines, although clear in appearance, can be goldish, pale yellow, straw-like or brown.

 Next, smell the wine!
 Swirl the glass under your nose and take a whiff.
 What do you smell?
 This is your first impression of the smell but to get an even better idea, stick your nose down into the glass-keep it dry-and inhale deeply.
 Now what do you smell?
-Is it a fruity smell or more okay?
-Perhaps there's a hint of citrus or vanilla?
+Is it a fruity smell?
+Is there a hint of citrus or vanilla?

 Now that you have smelled the 'bouquet' it's time for the last step and the one we've all been waiting for: tasting!

 And there you have it-you are now a snob.
 Or you're at least getting there.
 Now let's all head to Wal-Mart and get our wine in a box.
 If you're lucky enough to go to Vinitaly, even better!